micolous/pcprox/README.md

 something like `GROUP="rfidusers"`, which will instead set ACLs based on group membership.

+### Mac OS X

+Mac OS X requires that all applications requesting direct access to a keyboard device run as `root`.

 ## Examples

 * [configure.py](./configure.py): A basic configuration utility that supports